-Q: What should I do if I requested a LoR and after several months of follow-up emails to the letter writer the LoR still has not been received by the Designated Dean’s Office?
+Q: What should I do if I requested a LoR and after several months of follow-up emails to the letter writer the LoR still has not been uploaded to ERAS?

-A: The residency programs for which you will be applying to through ERAS will have application deadlines for ERAS supporting documents like Letters of Recommendation (LoRs).
-Also, residency programs can start downloading your application and supporting documents (like LoRs) on July 15th.
+The residency programs for which you will be applying to through ERAS will have application deadlines for ERAS supporting documents like Letters of Recommendation (LoRs).
+Also, AOA residency programs can start downloading your application and supporting documents (like LoRs) on July 15th, and ACGME on September 15th.
 So, you may want to relay this information to your letter writers.
 If your letter writer is having trouble meeting your deadline, you may want to consider asking someone else who meets your program’s requirements and deadlines, and can write you a strong LoR.

-A:B Make sure you clicked “Submit Request” or "FInalize."
+Make sure you clicked “Submit Request” or "Finalize."
 This simply finalizes the LoR slots for use.
 You can add additional LoRs at any time.
-The Department of Career Services will attach your LoRs that have been received thus far to your slots, and any others upon receipt.
 You will be able to track LoRs and all of your supporting documents in ERAS.

 Q: Should I request specialty-specific LoRs?